WindowAnalysisResult#

 • nspike: array of spike counts per channel for each time window

-• lognspike: log-transformed spike counts using core.log_transform()
+• lognspike: log-transformed spike counts using log_transform()

 Example